Dmitri Kogan: Projects and festivals

 The International Musical Kremlin Festival was founded in 2000 by Nikolay Petrov – the piano virtuoso, teacher, professor and public figure.
 The festival has been borne the name of the untimely deceased musician since 2012.

 The festival is held at its permanent venue, the Armoury Chamber of the Moscow Kremlin.
-Begimning in April 2013the festival was chaired by Kogan who was Petrov's friend and student.
+Beginning in April 2013 the festival was chaired by Kogan who was Petrov's friend and student.